MartinGadd/NLogPushoverTarget/README.md

 NLogPushoverTarget
 ==================

-A custom target for sending NLog logs as notifications to Pushover (https://psuhover.net)
+A custom target for sending NLog logs as notifications to Pushover (https://pushover.net)

 by Martin Gadd

 This package can be used to let Nlog send notifications to Pushover

+Third Party Dlls
-The included pushover.dll comes from Pushover.NET at https://pushover.codeplex.com/
+pushover.dll comes from Pushover.NET at https://pushover.codeplex.com/
+NLog.dll comes from NLog at https://github.com/NLog/NLog

-STEPS:
+Installation STEPS:
 1. Create and Pushover account (https://pushover.net)
 2. Install Pushover on your phone
 3. Create a new application at your Pushover account